 To be eligible for the High Achiever Program, you are required to demonstrate very high levels of academic performance at senior secondary education or equivalent level.
-For this reason, please note that successful HAP applications will generally be from students who are enrolled in Year 12 (ie in Year 11 at the time of application).
+For this reason, please note that successful HAP applications will generally only be from students who are enrolled in Year 12 (ie in Year 11 at the time of application).

 The best evidence of your exceptional academic achievement is your results in TASC Level 3 or 4 subjects in Year 11: It is expected that you will have completed three or more Level 3 TASC subjectsin Year 11, with at least 2 EA -Exceptional Achievement - results and at least a HA-High Achievement result in the other subject completed in Year 11, as documented in school/college reports and TCE scores.

 The threshold eligibility requirements outlined above for HAP applicants are applied uniformly across all HAP subjects and Faculties, unless there are special or extenuating circumstances that need to be considered.
-Examples of such extenuating circumstances include high achievers who have spent time overseas during Year 11 and therefore are unable to complete TASC Level 3 or Level 4 subjects or a high-achieving Grade 10 student seeking to undertake HAP in Year 11 in a particular study area.
+Examples of such extenuating circumstances include high achievers who have spent time overseas during Year 11 and therefore are unable to complete TASC Level 3 or Level 4 subjects or an exceptionally high-achieving Grade 10 student seeking to undertake HAP in Year 11 in a particular study area.
 Note, however, that in all such cases, evidence of exceptional academic performance will be required.
 Particularly if you are seeking to apply to do HAP in Year 11, the University will carefully consider your application to determine not only if there is sufficient evidence of exceptional achievement in your academic records but also sufficient maturity to balance university level study with TASC accredited study.
 In this regard, your school/referee reports will need to provide a strong case to support your application to be enrolled in the HAP program earlier than Year 12.
 In the case of extenuating circumstances, internal representatives of the University including the Head of Enrolments, the HAP Coordinator and relevant Faculty representatives will be involved in assessing these cases.